 Fancy varieties of Goldfish often develop buoyancy problems if subjected to long periods of cold water temperatures.

 The most common mistake novice Goldfish keepers make is to mix fancy varieties with single-tailed varieties.
-They don't realize slow-swimming, short-sighted varieties such as Moors can't compete successfully with fast-swimming, normal-eyed varieties for food.
+They don't realize that slow-swimming, short-sighted varieties such as Moors can't compete successfully with fast-swimming, normal-eyed varieties for food.

 What happens over time is as the single-tailed fish get the majority of the food, they get bigger and bigger, and the Black Moor slowly starves.